chiskien/Angular_AutoGeneratePassword/README.md

-## Automated Generate Password using Angular and TypeScript
+## Password Generator using Angular and TypeScript